COVID-19’s Financial Impact on HOA Assessments

 According to the report, in January and February of this year, 5% of homeowners were more than 90 days delinquent in paying assessments—a two-point decrease from a 7% delinquency rate for December 2020.
 Communities averaged the lowest rate of more-than-90-day-delinquencies (3%) in September and October 2020.

-“Since the federal government’s March 2020 moratorium on foreclosures, in response to the economic impact of the COVID-19 pandemic, condominiums and homeowners associations have not seen a sharp increase in the number of residents unable to pay their assessments,” says Dawn M. Bauman, CAE, executive director for the Foundation for Community Association Research and CAI’s senior vice president for government and public affairs.
+“Since the federal government’s March 2020 moratorium on foreclosures, in response to the economic impact of the COVID-19 pandemic, condominiums and homeowners associations have not seen a sharp increase in the number of residents unable to pay their assessments,” says Dawn M. Bauman, CAE, CAI’s CEO.
 “While assessment payments are holding steady, we expect to see an uptick in delinquency rates once mortgage companies are authorized to handle delinquent mortgage payments.
 Our benchmarking is an essential tool to inform community associations and help residents better prepare for short and long-term fiscal planning and forecasting.

 HOAresources.com explores questions and comments from community association members living in condominiums, homeowners associations, and housing cooperatives.
 We then assemble trusted experts to provide practical solutions to your most commonly asked, timely questions.
 We never use real names, but we always tackle real issues.
 Have a question or comment about your community association?
 Submit here for consideration: